 Family holidays or overseas visits must be arranged to coincide with school holidays.
-The school cannot authorise any time for holidays during term time, unless the circumstances are exceptional.
+The school cannot authorise any time for holidays during term time unless the circumstances are exceptional.
 For all leave of absence requests, please contact school for an appointment with Mr Connor-Hemming (Deputy Headteacher).
 The Headteacher has the right to use her discretion to authorise leave of absence during term time, i.e. - family funeral abroad.
-Parents / carers will face a fixed penalty fine if they take their child on holiday for more than ten school days without authorisation from the school.
+Parents/carers will face a fixed penalty fine if they take their child on holiday without authorisation from the school.
 Parents will be asked to provide evidence of travel tickets to confirm the dates of travel arrangements.
-The school has the right to contact Children's Social Care or the police if there are any concerns about a child's safety during an unauthorised leave of absence.
+The school has the right to contact Children's Social Care or the police if there are any concerns about a child's safety during a leave of absence.